 The amount of pink colouring seems rather startling: and it does look a bit violent when you first put it in, but the colour soon fades in the oven.

-Don’t forget; only bake meringues at a low temperature: you just can’t rush a meringue.
-Also, meringues hate grease so make sure your equipment is grease free.
+Don’t forget: only bake meringues at a low temperature: you just can’t rush a meringue.
+Also, meringues hate grease so make sure your equipment is spotless and grease free.
 Make sure too, everything is properly dried before you start.

 Crisp & Dry or Squidgy & Chewy